jasonacox/Powerwall-Dashboard/weather/contrib/ecowitt/README.md

 4. Incorporate into Powerwall-Dashboard

-    Add into powerwall.yml in your Powerwall-Dashboard folder
+    Save the following into a file called powerwall.extend.yml in your Powerwall-Dashboard folder

     ```yaml
+    version: "3.5"

+    services:
         ecowitt:
             # Uncomment next line to build locally
             # build: ./weather/contrib/ecowitt